• Skip to primary navigation

 braised brisket resting on cutting board

-• Marinate for at least 3 hours up to 24 hours for maximum flavor
+2. Marinate for at least 3 hours up to 24 hours for maximum flavor.

-• Allow the brisket to rest, when it's done to retain its juices
+5. Allow the brisket to rest to retain its juices when it's done.

-• If you do not have a tight fitting lid, cover the dutch oven or heavy bottom skillet securely with aluminum foil and use more than one sheet of foil to ensure that moisture doesn't seep out
+6. If you do not have a tight-fitting lid, cover the Dutch oven or heavy bottom skillet securely with aluminum foil and use more than one sheet of foil to ensure the moisture doesn't seep out.

 FAQs